Touffy/client-zip/README.md

 ## A note about dates

 The old DOS date/time format used by ZIP files is an unspecified "local time".
 Therefore, to ensure the best results for the end user, `client-zip` will use the client's own timezone (not UTC or something decided by the author), resulting in a ZIP archive that varies across different clients.
 If you write integration tests that expect an exact binary content, make sure you set the machine running the tests to the same timezone as the one that generated the expected content.

+## How can I include folders in the archive ?

+When the folder has contents, just include the folder hierarchy in its content's filenames (e.g. `{ name: "folder/file.ext", input }` will implicitly create "folder/" and place "file.ext" in it).
+Empty folders can be specified as `{ name: "folder/" }` (with **no size**, **no input**, and an optional lastModified property).
+Forward slashes even for Windows users !

+Any input object that has no size and no input will be treated as a folder, and a trailing slash will be added to its filename when necessary.
+Conversely, any input object that has a size or input (even an empty string) will be treated as a file, and the trailing slash will be removed if present.

+Usage of `predictLength` or the `metadata` option must be consistent with the actual input.
+For exampe, if `{ name: "file" }` is passed as metadata, client-zip will think it's an empty folder named "file/".
+If you then pass `{ input: "", name: "file" }` in the same order to `downloadZip`, it will store the contents as an empty file with no trailing slash ; therefore, the predicted length will be off by at least one.